Ashley Moody: Early career

 Moody interned for Martha Barnett, the president of the American Bar Association, and later joined the law firm Holland & Knight, working in civil litigation.

-In January 1998, Moody switched her party affiliation from Democratic to Republican.
-Upon his election, Florida governor Jeb Bush appointed her to be the student representative on the Board of Regents, a now-defunct body that ran the state's university system.
+In January 1998, Moody switched her party affiliation from Democratic to Republican as Republicans were set to have a majority in the Florida legislature.

+Florida governor Jeb Bush appointed Moody as the student representative on the Board of Regents, a now defunct body that ran the state's university system.

 Moody was appointed an assistant U.S. attorney for the Middle District of Florida.
 In 2006, she was elected to the Thirteenth Judicial Circuit Court of Florida in Hillsborough County.

-Florida attorney general
+In 2011, Moody and her family settled a lawsuit that had accused Donald Trump of fraud over a stalled condominium development in Tampa.
+Later, as Florida attorney general, Moody said she was unable to discuss the matter further, even as she became a prominent surrogate for Trump's 2020 reelection campaign.

+Attorney General of Florida (2019-2025)

 Elections

-On April 28, 2017, Moody resigned from the court to run for Florida attorney general in the 2018 election.
+On April 28, 2017, Moody resigned from the court to run in the 2018 Florida attorney general election.
 In the Republican primary, she defeated state representative Frank White.
 In the general election, Moody defeated Democratic nominee Sean Shaw, a state representative, with 52% of the vote to Shaw's 46%.

 Moody was reelected in the 2022 election over Democratic nominee Aramis Ayala by a 21-point margin.